michal1995/AplikacjaObecnosc/README.md

 # AplikacjaObecnosc - attendance list app
 Attendace list is a mobile app for student and lecturer.
-Purpose of the project is check student present.
+The main objective of the project  is check student present.
 Mobile app is divided into two parts: Administrator can add lectures and manage student accounts and Student who can add own presence to attendance list.
-The project will be created for the needs of graduation work.

 ## Screenshots
 ![Example Gif](./img/GIFF.gif)